Geofencing, GPS, & Location Tracking

-Running a normal business is difficult, but running a business where your employees work remotely can be a nightmare.
-Scheduling and remotely monitoring these employees are even worse.
+Running a business is difficult, but running a business where your employees work remotely can add a special layer of complexity.
+Scheduling and remotely monitoring these employees only ups the difficulty.

 If you manually keep track of remote employees on pen & paper, excel, or a white board, you are wasting unnecessary time and effort and causing yourself unneeded stress.
 You stress about employees showing up on time (if they showed up at all), you wonder if your client sites covered, are your employees safe, how will you know if they stay until the end of their shift, and the list goes on and on.

 All of these concerns can be put to rest through the use of an employee scheduling software with geofencing capabilities.
 Geofencing is a virtual perimeter for a real-world geographic area.
 Basically, you can set up a virtual check-in point based on longitude and latitude.
 Your employees will have to be present in this area to sign in and out of their shift.
 By setting a range of exactly where and when your employees will be able to check-in/out, you will be able to know where your employees are and when they are there, which gives you peace of mind so you can focus on more important things.

 Furthermore, geofencing lets you do more than just the check-in/out process.
 Geofencing gives you the ability to monitor your employees’ location in real time based on their GPS location, and have them perform mandatory safety checks to let you know all is going well at the job site.
 An advanced employee scheduling software system will give your employees directions to their assigned workplace and let you communicate back and forth within the app.
 In case there are any complications, your employees are able to alert you in real time, from one convenient app.
 On the flip side, managers are able to communicate real time changes directly to employees, all while ensuring they are safe at work.